TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 2016-10-08 by Martin Bless

-Preferred: Use single backticks ` ... `
+Preferred: Use Single Backticks ` ... `
 ---------------------------------------

 1. In general we are using `interpreted text roles`_ for small inline